dmidlo/histdata.com-tools/README.md

 explicit argument dictionaries rather than ambient parser state; parser globals are not part of runtime selection.

+#### Public Sidecar API Boundary

+New GUI and automation integrations should submit work through the sidecar-era public surface:

+- `histdatacom.Options` passed to `histdatacom.main(options)` or
+  `histdatacom(options)`
+- `histdatacom.sidecar.contracts.RunRequest`
+- `histdatacom-sidecar` lifecycle and jobs commands
+- `histdatacom.sidecar.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling

+Do not build new validate/download/extract/cache/import automation by importing `Repo`, `Scraper`, `Api.validate_caches`, `Api.merge_caches`, or `Influx.import_data` directly.
+Those direct side-effect methods remain as compatibility helpers for existing callers and emit `LegacyHelperSideEffectWarning` when used.
+Temporal activities continue to call the lower-level `histdatacom.activity_stages` functions and related adapter objects directly; those stage helpers are the supported worker boundary, not the GUI or automation boundary.

 #### Lifecycle and Diagnostics

 Use the lifecycle CLI to inspect and manage the local sidecar: